Shay Carl: YouTube channels

 Butler has two YouTube channels.
 His "shaycarl" and "SHAYTARDS" channels have over one million and five million subscribers, respectively.
 For his "shaycarl" channel, Butler frequently works with celebrities such as retired basketball player Charles Barkley and retired mixed martial artist Bas Rutten.

 Involvement with Maker Studios

 Butler originally moved out to Los Angeles in 2009 to form the company Maker Studios, along with friends and fellow YouTubers Lisa and Ben Donovan, Dan Zappin, Philip DeFranco and Kassem Gharaibeh.
 Maker's programming is divided into four networks: "Men", "Women", "Family", and "Entertainment".

 These four networks include "The Mom's View", which Butler's wife Colette appears on regularly as a part of the weekly "Mom's View Talk Show".
 Maker Studios was sold to The Walt Disney Company for $500 million on March 24, 2014.
-During its 25th season, America's Funniest Home Videos, whose YouTube channels are being managed by Maker Studios since January 2014, will promote its brand via two web series, one of which will be created by Butler.
+During its 25th season, America's Funniest Home Videos, whose YouTube channels are being managed by Maker Studios since January 2014, promoted its brand via two web series, one of which will be created by Butler.